-In Rhode Island, you can sell cottage food at fairs, festivals, farmers markets, home, retail stores, and roadside stands.
+In Rhode Island, you can sell cottage food online, at events and farmers markets, from home, and from roadside stands.

 Labels must include business address, business name, ingredients, allergens, phone number, and a statement that the product was produced in an uninspected kitchen.

-There is no limit to how much a home-based vendor can sell up to $50,000 per year in Rhode Island.
+A home-based vendor can sell up to $50,000 per year in Rhode Island.

 Pets and other activities may not be present while making your product.
-You can only register if you are a farmer who sells at least $2,500 of agricultural products every year.
+You must register as a “cottage food manufacturer”, which costs $65 per year.